Garbage & Waste Collection Containers Trading License in Dubai

 Distribution of containers manufactured to international standards

-The licence does not cover waste collection or disposal services, which require separate operational permits from the relevant environmental authorities.
+The license does not cover waste collection or disposal services, which require separate operational permits from the relevant environmental authorities.

-This trading licence is well-suited to a wide range of business profiles, including:
+This trading license is well-suited to a wide range of business profiles, including:

 Manufacturers and distributors of waste management equipment seeking a UAE distribution hub